StillNotWorking/LMS-helper-script/README.md

 Tools to help maintain headless Logitech Media Server devices for novice Linux users

 #### mountdrive.sh
-Let user easily add USB storage devices to RPi-OS by listing detected devices and automatically configure <i>fstab</i> for item selected by user for instant access.
+let user easily add USB storage devices to RPi-OS by listing detected devices and automatically configure <i>fstab</i> for item selected by user for instant access.
 Drive will then mount automatic at next boot.
 #### mountdrive-0.0.2_all.deb
-Same as above ready to install on RPi-OS (Debian)
+same as above ready to install on RPi-OS (Debian)
 ```
 ~$ wget 'https://github.com/StillNotWorking/LMS-helper-script/blob/main/mountdrive-0.0.2_all.deb?raw=true'
 ~$ sudo apt install ./mountdrive-0.0.2_all.deb